gvwilson/sensibleadventures/iffy/iffy.md

 By the time she reached the machine shop a small crowd had gathered on the paved turnaround in front of it.
-The sick knot in her stomach tightened when she saw that the explosion hadn't been in the building itself, but in the squat blockhouse beside it where the industrial printer was sitting in quarantine.
+Something like panic rose in her throat when she saw that the explosion hadn't been in the building itself but in the squat blockhouse beside it where the industrial printer was sitting in quarantine.
 One corner of the blockhouse had collapsed